 This is an easy one: under Design on our homepage, hover over Blank canvas, then pick 8 x 10.
 You’re already on your way!

-Make a coloring book with our overlays
+Make a coloring book with our graphics

 Make a coloring book with vintage artwork

-Okay, now you know how to use simple shapes and premade overlays in your coloring book designs.
+Okay, now you know how to use simple shapes and premade graphics in your coloring book designs.
 But what about when you crave something more complex?
 Something that can transport you to another world?
 That might be a good time to embellish the pages of your DIY coloring books with public domain illustrations.

 Public domain images include things like vintage posters, government-printed documents, certain art collections, and illustrations from 87 years ago or more.
 Check the rights to anything you want to use, but once you’ve got the all-clear, let your imagination run free!